Can I Still Sue After A Settlement?

 Posted On behalf of Pfeifer Morgan & Stesiak on Sep 27, 2011 in Advice

-If this is the case, you're unfortunately in a bad position, because almost no one will settle in court without a written and signed agreement stating that you will no longer pursue legal recourse.
+However, it is possible that at the end of a settlement negotiation, you will feel that you have conceded more than you thought you should have.
+If this is the case, you are unfortunately in a bad position, because almost no one will settle in court without a written and signed agreement stating that you will no longer pursue legal recourse.
 In short, it is nearly impossible to continue a lawsuit after you have settled.
-However, there are a few exceptions to this rule:
+However, there are a few exceptions to this rule.

+Even though you may be able to file a lawsuit after accepting a settlement, the bottom line is that settlements out of court are still legal proceedings, and after they are signed and sealed, they are binding contracts.
 Before you enter into a settlement, be sure that you discuss with your attorney what you are and are not willing to settle for.

 Seek Legal Assistance from a Qualified Attorney Today

 Before agreeing to the terms of an insurance settlement and signing a liability release, it is important that you fully understand the extent of your injuries.
 That is why it is in your best interest to discuss your case with a skilled lawyer before agreeing to a settlement that you will most likely not benefit from.
 An experienced South Bend personal injury attorney is your guide and advocate in these proceedings, and it is important that you discuss everything with him or her so that he or she can pursue a settlement that you deserve.